Helvellyn: Climbing routes

-Nethermost Cove also has some routes, including a large gully between Striding Edge and the back of the cove.
+Nethermost Cove has some routes, including a large gully between Striding Edge and the back of the cove.

 Browncove Crags on the western side of the mountain has some north-facing routes.
 These are easier to access from a car park, and they can be linked with the Red Tarn routes.

 Fell top assessors

 The Lake District National Park Authority employs two "Fell top assessors" during the winter months, usually between December and March.
 Working alternate weeks, one of these walks up Helvellyn each day during that period to check the weather, snow and walking conditions.
-Their report and daily photograph appear on Weatherline, the Lake District weather forecast website and phone line service, which also includes a local weather forecast from the Met Office.
+Their report and daily photograph appear on Weatherline, the Lake District weather forecast website and phone line service, which includes a local weather forecast from the Met Office.
 The fell top assessors also put their assessments and photos on Twitter.
-This information is important for people who go out hillwalking and climbing in winter, helping them to plan their routes and get an idea of the mountain conditions.